fpusan/SuperPang/README.md

 * *-k/--ksize*: Kmer-size.
 Default `301`
 * *-l/--minlen*: Scaffold length cutoff.
 Default `0` (no cutoff)
 * *-c/--mincov*: Scaffold coverage cutoff.
 Default `0` (no cutoff)
+* *-b/--bubble-identity-threshold*: Minimum identity (matches / alignment length) required to remove a bubble in the sequence graph
 * *-a/--genome-assignment-threshold*.
 Fraction of shared kmers required to assign a contig to an input genome (0 means a shared kmer is enough).
 Default `0.5`
 * *-x/--default-completeness*: Default genome completeness to assume if a CheckM output is not provided with *--checkm*.
 Default `50`
 * *-t/--threads*: Number of processors to use.
 Default `1`